Automated Documentation: The Dynamic Model Card

 Abstract

 "Documentation Drift" is the silent compliance killer.
 It occurs when the PDF report describing a model (v1.0) remains static while the production system auto-updates to v3.2.
 In regulated environments, a mismatch between documented behavior and actual behavior is not just a bug; it is a falsified record.
+As of August 2026, the EU AI Act mandates that high-risk AI systems maintain current, accurate technical documentation—making dynamic model documentation a legal requirement, not a best practice.
 This post replaces the manual "write-up" with Dynamic Model Cards—immutable artifacts generated programmatically by the CI/CD pipeline.
 By fusing human-authored context (Intended Use) with machine-generated facts (Accuracy, Fairness Scores), we create a "living" document that is guaranteed to match the deployed binary, serving as a single source of truth for auditors, executives, and engineers.

 1. Why This Topic Matters